cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

     - cd into the documentation directory
     - Install the required python packages `pip install -r requirements.txt'
     - Install the linkchecker using command `pip install git+https://github.com/linkchecker/linkchecker.git`
+    - Install the spell checker using command `npm install -g cspell`

+    !!!note
+        sudo command may be needed to install globally, depending on your system configuration

     You now have all the tools installed to be able to create the static HTML site from the markdown documents.
 The [documentation for MkDocs](https://www.mkdocs.org) provides full instructions for using MkDocs, but the important commands are:

     - `mkdocs build` will build the static site.
 This must be run in the root directory of the repo, where mkdocs.yml is located
     - `mkdocs serve` will build the static site and launch a test server on `http://localhost:8000`.
 Every time a document is modified the website will automatically be updated and any browser open will be refreshed to the latest.
     - To check links in the built site (`mkdocs build` must be run first), use the linkchecker, with command `linkchecker -f linkcheckerrc --check-extern public`.
-This command should be run in the root folder of the project, containing the linkcheckerrc file.
+This command should be run in the root folder of the project, containing the **linkcheckerrc** file.
+    - To check spelling ```cspell docs/**/*.md``` should be run in the root folder of the project, containing the **cspell.json** file.

 === "Tooling within a Docker container"